Romantafelski/Snowchat_Example/ui/sidebar.md

-# snowChat - Chat with you're Snowflake Data
+# SnowChat - Chat with you're Snowflake Data

 SnowChat is a tool that allows you to do SQL queries of your Snowflake database using natural language.
 Type in your question and Snowchat will convert the text into a SQL command and search your database.
 The SQL command will then be displayed, along with the results of the query in a convenient table for your viewing.